 PUEBLO, Colo.
-(KKTV) - A man caught red-handed in a stolen car is in surgery after trading gunshots with police Tuesday morning.
+(KKTV) - A man caught red-handed in a stolen car is in surgery after trading gunshots with police on March 13.

 Pueblo police were called to the intersection of Rutgers and Pueblo Boulevard at 3:30 a.m. to check on a man passed out in a vehicle.
 A quick plate check revealed the vehicle had been stolen from Colorado Springs late last month.

 "As officers approached the vehicle, the occupant came to and put it in drive and took off at a high rate of speed," Capt.
 Kenny Rider said.

 Police let the driver go, but less than 20 minutes later found it parked next to a Starbucks in the Regency Shopping Center at Pueblo Boulevard and Northern Avenue.
 When the suspect realized officers had found him, he jumped out and ran from police, firing his gun as he fled.

 "Officers did return fire and they hit the suspect," Rider said.